milesmcc/personal/content/posts/stanford-is-a-platform.md

 If you’re at Stanford, you’re likely somewhat of an overachiever, even if you may not always feel that way.
 You probably excelled in high school, where much of the exercise was chasing “gold stars” — be they leadership positions in extracurriculars, perfect grades, athletic victory, olympiad wins, and so on.

 That puts you at risk of [insecure overachievement](https://www.ft.com/content/ba0c9234-a2d7-11e7-9e4f-7f5e6a7c98a2) and status-seeking.
 Of doing things simply for the sake of impressing others.
-Extrinsic motivators.
 So when you’re assessing whether your intentions are intrinsic or extrinsic, you have to be honest with yourself.

 Take joining a club like BASES.
 You might tell yourself that you’re joining BASES to meet new people and learn about starting a business.
-But that’s a great way to mask an underlying desire to just be a part of a “high-status group.”
+But that’s a great way to mask an underlying desire for status.

 One helpful way to get a more honest sense of your motivation is to think about opportunity costs.
-Ask yourself why you want to join BASES rather than, say, joining an intramural soccer team or helping organize an event like TreeHacks or Puzzle Hunt.
+Ask yourself why you want to join BASES rather than, say, joining an intramural soccer team, spending more time with friends, or helping organize an event like TreeHacks or Puzzle Hunt.

 Maybe the answer is that you think BASES might help you get your dream summer job, and organizing Puzzle Hunt won’t — that’s fine!
 Professional considerations are perfectly reasonable.
 But if the answer is “BASES will impress my classmates, and Puzzle Hunt won’t,” you should reconsider.